Your Convictions Ps. 101:3 CLICK TITLE FOR AUDIO

-I must be in church every Wednesday and Sunday – Heb 10:25 – many churches only have one service each week [they may repeat it 5 or 10 times] – we still need Sunday morning, Sunday evening and Wednesday evening services and at special meetings.
+I must be in church every Wednesday and Sunday – Heb 10:25 – many churches only have one service each week [they may repeat it 5 or 10 times].
+We still need Sunday morning, Sunday evening, Wednesday evening services and special meetings.

 I must be honest – Eph 4:25 – if you will just tell the truth all the time that will take care of it.

-I must obey the law – 1 Pet 2:13-15 – you should do what the law says unless the law is contrary to God [as in Acts 5:28-29] – so don’t text and drive, don’t speed, pay your taxes, don’t steal and so forth.
+I must obey the law – 1 Pet 2:13-15 – you should do what the law says unless the law is contrary to God’s law [as in Acts 5:28-29].
+So, don’t text and drive, don’t speed, pay your taxes, don’t steal and so forth.